Background pattern

 • Allergic reactions that may include fever, rash, increased number of some blood cells (eosinophils), increased liver enzymes.

-• There have been reports of bone disorders, including osteopenia and osteoporosis (bone thinning) and fractures.
-Consult your doctor or pharmacist if you are taking long-term antiepileptic medications, have a history of osteoporosis, or are taking steroids.
+• There have been reports of bone disorders including osteopenia and osteoporosis (thinning of the bone) and fractures.
+Consult your doctor or pharmacist if you are taking antiepileptic medicines for a long time, have a history of osteoporosis or take steroids.

 • Osteomalacia (softening of the bones due to vitamin D deficiency).